drbaselali/ai-engine/README.md

 * Pass the summaries to a second Ollama model (generator model)
 * Produce the required response

 The details of the project and its functions are provided in src.
-So far the following skills have been demonstrated in the script:
+This project demonstrates the following capabilities:

 * Prompt engineering
 * Local AI deployment
-* Multi-modal orchestration
+* Multi-step LLM orchestration
 * Evidence-based AI systems

 Author